 |Enables metrics and performance tracking||Online training cannot fully replace on-the-job training|

-Who an LMS Is Right For
+Who Is an LMS Best For?

 - Providing training products to customers, especially via client-specific login credentials